Av – The Hunt: Development

-During the creation process Akay received an award for AV: The Hunt from the Antalya Film Forum.
+During the creation process, the director, Akay, received an award for Av: The Hunt from the Antalya Film Forum.

 Release

-AV: The Hunt had its world premiere in Switzerland at the Neuchâtel International Fantastic Film Festival in July 2020, after which it screened at several other film festivals throughout the world such as FrightFest.
+Av: The Hunt had its world premiere in Switzerland at the Neuchâtel International Fantastic Film Festival in July 2020, after which it screened at several other film festivals throughout the world such as FrightFest.

 Reception

-AV: The Hunt holds a rating of on Rotten Tomatoes, based on reviews.
+Av: The Hunt holds a rating of on Rotten Tomatoes, based on reviews.
 Multiple reviews praised the acting of Billur Melis Koç, with Screen Anarchy noting that she "does the vast majority of the heavy lifting" and comparing her favorably to Matilda Lutz in Revenge.
 Kim Newman also praised the acting and wrote that "It’s relentless and exciting, but also grim – with a sense of the monotonousness of entrenched male evil that’s hard to argue with but dramatically a little flat."